mbcaldwell77/ScryVault-Official/docs/BARCODE_SETUP.md

 ## Overview

-ScryVault now includes web-based barcode scanning using the html5-qrcode library.
-This feature allows users to scan ISBN barcodes directly from their device camera instead of manually typing them.
+ScryVault now includes web-based barcode scanning using the html5-qrcode library (based on ZXing).
+This feature allows users to scan ISBN barcodes directly from their device camera instead of manually typing them. html5-qrcode is actively maintained and provides excellent cross-browser support including iOS/Safari.

 ## Feature Status